“Pisces didn’t say. He only said that if Ceria was alive there could be others.”

 Let’s see.
 By primary classes they were…

-A Level 27 [Necromancer] with various mage class levels.
+A Level 27 [Necromancer] with [Mage] class levels.

 A Level 8 [Warrior], Level 6 [Mage] and Level 10 [Tactician] Goblin.

-A Level 11 [Skeleton Warrior] carrying an ruby enchanted with [Terror].
+A Level 11 [Skeleton Warrior] carrying a ruby enchanted with [Terror].

 A Level 18 [Innkeeper] Human.